-Today consumers and physicians are adopting the dermal fillers which contain hyaluronic acid, which is a substance found in the naturally in the body and is also a component of many topical skincare products.
+Today consumers and physicians are adopting the dermal fillers which contain hyaluronic acid, which is a substance found naturally in the body and is also a component of many topical skin care products.
 It is a hydrophilic carbohydrate which integrates itself with our tissues and attracts water molecules to give the desired appearance of increased volume in the targeted treatment area.
 As it is a naturally occurring substance it is easily metabolised and subsequently excreted by the body.

-What is fundamental in creating the perfect lip augmentation for each individual?
+What is fundamental in creating the perfect lip filler augmentation for each individual?

 The biggest goal we aim to achieve with our clients is to give them back the confidence they deserve.
 To be able to make small enhanced adjustments that returns them with something they may have lost due to ageing or just a small bit of definition which will give them the confidence they need.